How to Use the Website

 The photos, maps, and information available on this site are not accurate.
 Before you venture into the backcountry you should gather as much information as possible and be prepared to change your plans if you encounter conditions, terrain, and/or situations you are not prepared for.
 The Resources page on this site includes links to mountaineering and avalanche guides and instructors who can convey information on assessing these risks.

-Front Range Ski Mountaineering is released free of charge as a beta software in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+Front Range Ski Mountaineering is released free of charge in the hope that it will be useful, but without any warranty; without even the implied warranty or fitness for a particular purpose.

 Organization

-This website describes select ski mountaineering routes located on the Front Range of the Rocky Mountains in Colorado.
-This website currently focuses on the mountains east of the Continental Divide near Denver: Indian Peaks Wilderness, James Peak Wilderness, and the Clear Creek valley.
-The ski descents are organized in the Indian Peaks, James Peak, and Clear Creek sections.
-Each mountain or area has a brief description.
-Each ski descent has a description including an overview and information on the approach, a picture, and a corresponding location on a map.
-Here is more information on what is described on each mountain's page.
+This website describes select spring ski mountaineering routes and winter backcountry skiing located on the Front Range of the Rocky Mountains in Colorado.
+The ski descent routes are divided into winter backcountry skiing areas and spring ski mountaineering regions.
+Winter backcountry skiing destinations may contain ascent and descent routes that are considered ‘safer’ when spring arrives.
+The spring ski mountaineering regions are typically organized by mountain range, national forest wilderness, or man-made assignments such as highways and counties.
+Each spring ski mountain or area has a brief description.
+The ski descent has a description including an overview and information on the approach, a picture, and a corresponding location on a map.
+Here is more information on what is described on each spring skiing mountain's page.
+Winter backcountry pages are similar, but with fewer specifics on difficulty.

 Mountain